Catherine-Bacon/Language_Stream/README.md

 # Language_Stream
 Smart subtitle generator built for binge watchers and language learners.

-- Generates subtitles for shows without subtitles in any language
+- Translates subtiles so you don't miss out because subtitles aren't avaialable in your language
-- Dual language mode for language learners, with colour coding to highlight word-for-word translation
+- Dual language mode for language learners, with colour coding to highlight word-for-word translation or grammar
-- Potential for voice generation in different languages
+- Customisable styles to suit your own preferences
 - Works with Netflix